Haivision/srt/docs/handshake.md

 [Return to top of page](#srt-handshake)

-#### Smoother
+#### Congestion controller

 This is a feature supported by HSv5 only.
-This adds functionality, similar to the "congestion control" class from UDT, which is called **Smoother**.
+This adds functionality that has existed in UDT as "Congestion control class", but implemented with SRT workflows and requirements in mind.
+In SRT, the congestion control mechanism must be set the same on both sides and is identified by a character string.
+The extension type is set to `SRT_CMD_CONGESTION`.

+The extension block contains the length of the content in 4-byte words.
+The content is encoded as a string extended to full 4-byte chunks with padding NUL characters if needed, and then inverted on each 4-byte mark.
+For example, a "STREAM" string would be extended to `STREAM@@` and then inverted into `ERTS@@MA` (where `@` marks the NUL character).

-Its value is a string with the name of the SRT Smoother type.
-The default Smoother is called "live".
-The SRT 1.3.0 version contains an additional optional Smoother type called "file".
-Within the  "file" Smoother it is possible to designate a stream mode and a message mode (the "live" Smoother may only use the message mode, with one message per packet).
+The value is a string with the name of the SRT Congestion Controller type.
+The default one is called "live".
+The SRT 1.3.0 version contains an additional optional Congestion Controller type called "file".
+Within the "file" Congestion Controller it is possible to designate a stream mode and a message mode (the "live" one may only use the message mode, with one message per packet).

-The Smoother feature is not obligatory when not present.
-The "live" Smoother is used by default.
-For an HSv4 party, which doesn't support this feature, the Smoother type is assumed to be "live".
+This extension is optional and when not present the "live" Congestion Controller is assumed.
+For an HSv4 party, which doesn't support this feature, it is always the case.

-The "file" Smoother type reintroduces the old UDT features for stream transmission (together with the `SRT_OPT_STREAM` flag) and messages that can span multiple UDP packets.
-The Smoothers differ in the way the transmission is handled, how various transmission settings are applied, and how to handle any special phenomena that happen during transmission.
+The "file" type reintroduces the old UDT features for stream transmission (together with the `SRT_OPT_STREAM` flag) and messages that can span multiple UDP packets.
+The Congestion Controller controls the way the transmission is handled, how various transmission settings are applied, and how to handle any special phenomena that happen during transmission.

-The "file" Smoother is based completely on the original `CUDTCC` class from UDT, and the rules for congestion control are completely copied from there.
+The "file" Congestion Controller is based completely on the original `CUDTCC` class from UDT, and the rules for congestion control are completely copied from there.
 However, it contains many changes and allows the selection of the original UDT code in places that have been modified in SRT to support live transmission.

 [Return to top of page](#srt-handshake)